Deepfakes and Synthetic Documents: The US Fraud Crisis

 Cross-referencing extracted data against authoritative external sources provides a reality check that no amount of document generation sophistication can bypass:

-- IBAN validity checked against banking reference databases.
+- Routing numbers and account formats checked against Federal Reserve banking reference databases.

-- Professional license numbers confirmed with issuing bodies.
+- Professional license numbers confirmed with state licensing boards.

 A synthetic document can look perfect.
 It cannot change what is recorded in a government database.